 What is acromegaly?

-Acromegaly is a disorder that affects adults and is caused by overproduction of growth hormone.
+Acromegaly is a rare disorder that affects adults and is caused by overproduction of growth hormone.
 Growth hormone (also called human growth hormone, GH or HGH) controls the normal growth of the body’s tissues, organs and bones, as well as helping control its metabolism.

 A similar condition, known as gigantism, can occur in children and can make them grow very tall.
 Adults with too much growth hormone don’t grow exceptionally tall because once they have gone through puberty, their long bones don’t grow any longer.